Mikejo5000/vsts-docs-pr/docs/tfs-server/install/install-2013/config-tfs-advanced.md

     ![Take note of the site URL.](../../admin/_img/ic676485.png)

     On a client operating system, you must skip to step 10.
-You can’t add a portal or reporting (steps 8 and 9) on a client operating system.
+You can't add a portal or reporting (steps 8 and 9) on a client operating system.

 9. Choose **Configure Reporting for use with Team Foundation Server** to use reporting.
 Otherwise, clear the check box to skip it.